Dallas Cowboys

 Nick Saban caught on hot mic calling Dallas pick 'a reach'

-Fans, pundits react to Cowboys' moves
+Fans, pundits react to Cowboys' first-round moves

 WR George Pickens signs franchise tag